 Benefits and Risks

-Most strategies that options investors use have limited risk but also limited profit potential.
+Most strategies that options trading investors use have limited risk but also limited profit potential.
 For this reason, options strategies are not get-rich-quick schemes.
 Transactions generally require less capital than equivalent stock transactions, and therefore return smaller dollar figures - but a potentially greater percentage of the investment - than equivalent stock transactions.

 Even those investors who use options in speculative strategies, such as writing uncovered calls, don't usually realize dramatic returns.
 The potential profit is limited to the premium received for the contract, and the potential loss is often unlimited.
 While leverage means the percentage returns can be significant, here, too, the amount of cash changing hands is smaller than with equivalent stock transactions.

-Although options may not be appropriate for everyone, they're among the most flexible of investment choices.
+Although options trading may not be appropriate for everyone, they're among the most flexible of investment choices.
 Depending on the contract, options can protect or enhance the portfolios of many different kinds of investors in rising, falling, and neutral markets.

 Reducing Your Risk